 Kiyro quickly pulled her towards his back, trying to keep her safe.

-A pretty good distance away from them was the man in white suit with a skull mask covering his face.
+A pretty good distance away from them was the man in a white suit with a skull mask covering his face.
 His left hand was rubbing a silver cross as it began to twitch.
 The answer to the scarlet paint was in front of them.
 There were three bodies on the floor.
-One of them was Jack unconscious, while the other two were two students that laid dead with the necks slit opened.
+One of them was Jack unconscious, while the other two were two students that lay dead with their necks slit open.

-One was a female all in white dress almost angelic in presence.
-Her blond hair was splayed out as her neck and wrist was bleeding profusely non-stop.
+One was a female all in a white dress, almost angelic in presence.
+Her blond hair was splayed out, and her neck and wrist were bleeding non-stop.
 On the complete opposite side of her was a male with black hair and in gothic black clothes with his chest bleeding.
 They were both holding hands and looked like they were sleeping.
-In-between the two dead students painted in their blood was a phrase: Which wolf would you feed?
+In-between the two dead students, painted in their blood, was a phrase: Which wolf would you feed?

 Kiyro’s skin crawled with goosebumps.
-A crime scene was before him, and his instincts were telling him to run.
+A crime scene was before him, and his instincts told him to run.

 “Tch.
 Tch.
 Tch.”
 The man with the mask clicked his tongue together.
 “I wouldn’t move if I were you.
-You just landed on a trap, and if you move it’s going to be set off.”
+You just landed on a trap, and if you move, it will be set off.”

 “Kuhuhuh,” the masked man snickered.
 “I can smell fear from you.”
-He bends on his knees in a prayer in front of the deceased two bodies.
-It was a wild sight to see, a killer praying for the slain.
+He bends on his knees in prayer in front of two deceased bodies.
+It was a wild sight, a killer praying for the slain.

-With both hands clasped, and his head bowed, the masked man spoke.
+The masked man spoke with both hands clasped and his head bowed.
 “Dear Father, Please forgive these wretched sinners.
-I have brought to you the lambs to be slaughtered and blood for an offering.
+I have brought the lambs to be slaughtered and blood for an offering.
 For I know your heart rips to shreds for every man that dies by my hand.
 I can feel your sadness and quivering anger.
-Each death brings me closer to knowing that I have succeeded in the mission.
-In Jesus name I pray.
+Each death brings me closer to knowing I have succeeded in the mission.
+In Jesus’ name, I pray.
 Amen.”

 Kiyro shivered at what this man was saying.
 In front of him was an assassin of the underworld.
-One that were not easily seen or found, but this man had purposely arrived at a college in the middle of the day where thousands of people stayed.
+One that was not easily seen or found, but this man had purposely arrived at a college in the middle of the day, where thousands of people stayed.

 The masked man turned his head towards Kiyro and Eve.
-His hands dropped to his side next to the silver cross and begun to fiddle with it again
+His hands dropped to his side next to the silver cross and began to fiddle with it again.

 “Would you like to hear a story?” said the masked man.
 Kiyro could almost imagine the man smiling behind the mask.
 “There is an old Native American story about two wolves.
 They had a terrible fight that lasted till one overcame the other.
-One is evil- he is anger, jealousy, sorrow, regret, hate, greed, arrogance, guilt, lies, superiority, ego, basically the dark-side of the world.
-The other is good- he is joy, peace, love, happiness, hope, serenity, kindness, truth, compassion, faith, the light-side of the world.
+One is evil- he is angry, jealousy, sorrow, regret, hate, greed, arrogance, guilt, lies, superiority, ego, basically the dark side of the world.
+The other is good- he is joy, peace, love, happiness, hope, serenity, kindness, truth, compassion, faith, and the light side of the world.
 Which wolf would you feed?”

 “Why are you asking such a tale?
 What point are you trying to make?”
 Kiyro carefully asked while he looked for an escape route.

-“You’re horrible.”
-Eve stated with disgust in her voice.
-She was furious at what he was stating.
-It was like Eve for a moment has lost her fear when the masked man spoke to them.
+“You’re horrible,” Eve stated with disgust in her voice.
+She was furious at what he was saying.
+Yet, it was like Eve had lost her fear when the masked man spoke to them for a moment.

 “Me horrible?”
 The masked man chuckled.
 “This is art.
-If you were to see how humanity truly is would you be able to say that?
+If you were to see how humanity truly is, would you be able to say that?
 The mind of a man is broken.
-Our envy and greed spreads like poison.
-Those so-called kindness and love are overridden in instant.
-Would you like to test this, the so called heart of humanity?”
-With quick steps the masked man appeared before Eve and he raised her chin with his gloved hands.
+Our envy and greed spread like poison.
+Those so-called kindness and love are overridden in an instant.
+Would you like to test this, the so-called heart of humanity?”
+With quick steps, the masked man appeared before Eve, and he raised her chin with his gloved hands.

-Eve held in her breathe but glared back at him with such ferocity, Kiyro thought she could fire lasers out through her eyes and burn through the mask.
+Eve held in her breath but glared back at him with a ferocity that Kiyro thought she could fire lasers out through her eyes and burn through the mask.

-“What interesting eyes,” the masked man said. “people say that the eyes are the window to one’s soul.
-And so it is true that one can see the truth by just gazing into one’s eyes.”
+“What interesting eyes,” the masked man said.
+“People say that the eyes are the window to one’s soul.
+And so it is true that one can see the truth by gazing into one’s eyes.”

 “I have never seen such a soul.”
-The masked man voice started to rise in pleasure.
-“Should I say false purity or a dark angel that has a perfect balance of dark and light.
-A strong will or maybe should I say stubbornness like a mule.
+The masked man’s voice started to rise in pleasure.
+“Should I say false purity or a dark angel with a perfect balance of dark and light?
+A strong will, or maybe should I say stubbornness like a mule.
 It seems you have a hidden gift ready to be bloomed.”